When Can You Get Reimbursed by Your Home Warranty?

 What can I do if my home warranty denies my reimbursement request?

-Start by requesting a written explanation of the denial.
+Start by requesting a written explanation of the denial that cites the exact paragraph and page number of the exclusion in your contract.
 Then review your contract to verify whether the denial reason is actually supported by your policy terms.
 Submit a formal written appeal with any additional documentation that addresses the denial reason.
-If the company still refuses, you can file a complaint with your state's department of consumer affairs or seek guidance from a consumer protection attorney.
+If the company still refuses, you can file a complaint with your state's department of consumer affairs, file in small claims court, or seek guidance from a consumer protection attorney.